arunned/proof-of-devices/README.md

 ----------------End of Output ----------------------------------

-Step 7: npm run dev - Start the UI to serve the web page from /src folder
+Step 7: npm run dev - Start the UI to serve the web page from /src folder Command to execute: npm run dev

+// Serves the front-end on http://localhost:3000

 ---------------- Step 7 Output ----------------------------------------
 > proof-of-device@1.0.0 dev /Users/arunnedun/source/proof-of-devices